-MfeaNode contains several pure virtual methods (e.g., send_add_mrib() is used to add MRIB entry to a multicast-related module that is interested in tracking the MRIB) that must be implemented by a class that inherits MfeaNode.
+MfeaNode contains several pure virtual methods (e.g., dataflow_signal_send() is used to send multicast dataflow-related signals to a multicast-related module that is interested in tracking dataflow-related conditions) that must be implemented by a class that inherits MfeaNode.
 For example, XrlMfeaNode is a class that uses MfeaNode as a base class; XrlMfeaNode uses XRL-based communication mechanisms between MfeaNode and other XORP components such as the PIM and MLD/IGMP modules.